Vikincas/Frontend-2018/README.md

 # Frontend-2018
-A colection of my frontend best practices
+A collection of my frontend best practices